peteroupc/html3dutil/doc/H3DU.Math.md

 Returns a 4x4 matrix representing a perspective projection in the form of a view frustum, or the limits in the "camera"'s view.

-This method assumes a right-handed coordinate system, such as in OpenGL.
-To adjust the result of this method to a left-handed system, such as in legacy Direct3D, reverse the sign of the 9th, 10th, 11th, and 12th elements of the result (zero-based indices 8, 9, 10, and 11).
+This method is designed for enabling a <a href="tutorial-glmath.md">right-handed coordinate system</a>.
+To adjust the result of this method for a left-handed system, reverse the sign of the 9th, 10th, 11th, and 12th elements of the result (zero-based indices 8, 9, 10, and 11).

 #### Parameters